Understanding UPC and Amazon Barcodes for FBA

-Today, practically everything you find in a store now has a GTIN barcode on the packaging.
+Today, practically everything you find in a store has a GTIN (number and barcode) on the packaging.
 You have probably seen cashiers scanning these barcodes to identify the product in their inventory system and calculate the price.

 The GTIN is a unique series of 12 to 14 numbers that are commonly represented by a barcode that allows scanners to read the number by scanning the barcode.

-Have a look at your Coke can or pack of food, you’ll see the GTIN somewhere on the packaging.
+Have a look at any product around you, a tissue box, a bottle of mineral water, a pack of food, or any product packaging, you’ll see the GTIN somewhere on the packaging.

-Then what is a UPC or EAN number?
+So what the difference between a UPC or EAN number?
 The Universal Product Code (UPC) and International/European Article Number (EAN) are types of GTINs.
-The UPC is the original barcode format, however as global demand for the use of standardized barcodes grew, the EAN was introduced with an additional 13th digit country code at the front.
+The UPC is the original barcode format, however as global demand for the use of standardized barcodes grew, the EAN was introduced with an additional 13th digit at the front.
 Actually the UPC is also a 13 digit barcode, but the country code for the USA and Canada is zero, which is usually omitted when printing the numbers under the barcode image.